 - How do you react if you realize that your server is offline?

-- How do you react if somebody reports vulnerabilities?
+- How do you respond if somebody reports vulnerabilities?

 - How do you react if someone illegally accessed your server and changed content?

-- How do you react if someone copied the database of all people who get newsletters from you?
+- How do you respond if someone copied the database of all people who get newsletters from you?

 - Who is responsible for keeping the server’s software up-to-date?

 - Did you document the configuration of every application running on your server?

 - Do you regularly test if technical security measures are configured securely and work as expected?

 - Do you regularly check all security-related log entries to spot indicators of compromise in advance?